prezi/webdevstarterkit/README.md

 ## Backend technologies

 - We love beautiful code.
-Python's coding style (PEP 8) is a great tool to ensure a common style across teams.
+Python's coding style (PEP 8) is a great tool to ensure a common coding style across teams.
     - **article: [PEP 8][pep8] (time investment: 2 hours)**
     - **article: [PEP 20 aka The Zen of Python][pep20] (time investment: 2 min)**
 - Write a Django app from scratch.
-Django is a great web framework written in Python what we use for most of our web services.
-Learning the fundemantals of a web framework gives you the ability to write maintanable and scalable web sites and services in a fun and fast way.
+Django is a great web framework written in Python that we use for most of our web services.
+Learning the fundamantals of a web framework gives you the ability to write maintainable and scalable web sites and services in a fun and fast way.
     - **tutorial: [official Django tutorial][django_tutorial]**
     - **book: [Two Scoops of Django: Best Practices For Django 1.6][scoops_of_django]**